 We offer the following science courses.
-We require all student to start in Year One and go through the course in order.
+We require all students to start in Year One and go through the course in order.

 Year 1 – Science & Creation